 How to make the most of PR?

 While it’s great to see your name in lights only 10 per cent of PR’s value is from what’s seen on the day.
 90% is about what you do with it.
 Who can you share it with?
 You can create social media posts tagging the publication, write a blog post on the topic with a link, create a mailshot, and share it with your prospects, use quotes on your sales page, and much more!
 The opportunities are endless but having put the hard graft in be sure to make the most it.

 Let’s go back to the question posed in the blog title.
-The answer is PR is ready for you if you are ready for PR and you’re willing to devote effort required to achieve results and make it worthwhile.
+Are you ready for PR?
+The answer is you are ready for PR if you’re willing to devote the effort required to achieve results and make it worthwhile.